 Disguise

-Cheering crowd
+Cheering Crowd

-And then the race began.
-As soon as we started running, I got rid of my jitters and just followed the crowd.
 All the courses show you a different side of Béziers and take you from the labyrinth of little streets to the outskirts.
-We even ran through some of the town’s well-known buildings like the school Pic La Salle, Lycée Henry IV, and the Saint-Aphrodise church (including Saint-Aphrodise himself, with his decapitated head in his hands, just like the legend).
+Like every year, we ran through some of the town’s well-known buildings, like the Lycée Henry IV and the former Palais de Justice, to name a few.
+We also ran through the Polygone shopping mall, the bowling club, and the old arenas.
 Volunteers and bright orange signs showed us the way while a cheering crowd and live music animated parts of the track.
-It helped lift our spirits, although the many stairs remained challenging… Running over the Pont Vieux with the famous view of Béziers was glorious, even though we had to go up the passageway to reach the cathedral.
+It helped lift our spirits, although the many stairs remained challenging… Running over the Pont Vieux with the famous view of Béziers was glorious, even though we had to go up again by what must be Béziers’ steepest stair.

 Surprises